Dotanuki-San/New-Sudoku-Solver/README.md

 reducing the risk that it affects the main program.

 New Functionality List:

 Find Single Candidates: find single candidates in a cell where there are other numbers.

-Added this from xcode!!

-And added this also!